gph4ppy/Qode/README.md

 ## Informations
 - The project is ended but will be further developed.
 - Currently, Qode supports such languages as English (U.S.) and Polish).
 - Please, if you want to use my app, consider buying it on the AppStore.

-Of course, theoretically, you can build it by yourself by copying the repository and building the app in Xcode, but please, do it only for testing (when you are not sure about buying).
-Thanks in advance!
+## Versions
+### v1.1:
+- New layout.
+- New Features:
+    - A code reader that allows you to read QR codes with a programming code from an image uploaded from the gallery. the highlighted code is displayed below the QR code.
+    - Saved codes, i.e. the ability to save QR codes (and their content) in a special section, which can be accessed through the main menu.
+The codes are saved (at the moment) only on the device that is used.
+- Changed the color of the title in the scanner view - now it's always white.
+- New section in the settings - application version.

+### v1.0:
+Initial commit.

 ## Gallery
 Menu | Generator